In this guide

 - Material which is not in the main catalogue.

-To request these items, you can either use a printed application slip to order these items, email your request to email@example.com or phone 1013 623 3820.
+To request these items, you can either speak to a member of staff in the General Reading Room or email your request to firstname.lastname@example.org or phone 0131 623 3820.

 How to request items online